-

 § 90‑750.25.
 License renewal.

-Every North Carolina Healing Arts License in music therapy issued by the Commission shall be renewed on or before January 1 every five years.
-The Committee shall recommend that the Commission renew the license of any individual who files a renewal application with the Committee and who meets the licensure criteria set forth in G.S.
+Every North Carolina Integrative Therapies License in music therapy issued by the Board shall be renewed annually on a date established by rule.
+The Committee shall recommend that the Board renew the license of any individual who files a renewal application with the Committee and who meets the licensure criteria set forth in G.S.
 90‑750.24.

 § 90‑750.26.
 Compensation for music therapy services; prohibited acts.

-Compensation may be received for music therapy services only when those services are performed by an individual holding a North Carolina Healing Arts License in music therapy.
+Compensation may be received for music therapy services only when those services are performed by an individual holding a North Carolina Integrative Therapies License in music therapy.
 Nonlicensed individuals who provide music therapy services or who engage in the practice of music therapy are subject to the penalties in G.S.
 90‑750.6 or an injunction under G.S.
 90‑750.7.

 § 90‑750.27.
 North Carolina Licensed Music Therapist.